 - Explain that we are going to make a bar graph like in the previous session, but this time we are going to use the computer to help us.

-- Enter the results onto an Excel spreadsheet and save the data file.
+- Enter the results onto an Excel spreadsheet and save the file.

-- Show the students how to use chart wizard to make a bar graph of the results.
+- Show the students how to make a bar graph of the results.

 - Students could work in small groups to experiment with changing sizes, colours, fonts etc. to make their own bar graph of the data.
 Print the graphs for later discussion.
 (As most classes will not have sufficient computers for the groups to do this at the same time you may need to timetable turns throughout the day.)